om-singh-5157/delta-demo/README.md

 # delta-demo
-This is a git &amp; github file
+This is a git &amp; github file.